Fireplace Safety Guidelines

 - Never burn plastic, garbage, or other materials that may be toxic.

 For professional fire damage cleaning services, contact the PuroClean experts!

 Even with all the proper fireplace safety measures in place, accidents can still happen.
 As smoke can severely damage a home, it’s essential to get the house remediated as soon as possible.
 The longer soot and smoke sits on a surfacer, the more damage it can do.
 Our fire damage restoration technicians use the latest equipment and techniques to remove soot and deodorize your house after fire damage, quickly and properly.
-For professional fire damage cleaning services, contact PuroClean Water, Fire, and Mold Experts in Columbus at (614) 309-5739.
+For professional fire damage cleaning services, contact your local PuroClean office.